 - 6.1.
 Sector led improvement will be delivered operationally at the local, regional and national level.
 Each level will need to be inter-related and mutually supportive as the success of the programme will be dependent on all three levels working together. - 6.2.
 Locally: We will encourage: - 6.2.1.
-Lead Members, Chief Executives, Directors of Children's Services and Chairs of Local Safeguarding Boards to create a self-aware and learning culture, which is driven by improving outcomes for children and families - 6.2.2.
+Lead members, chief executives, directors of children's services and chairs of local safeguarding boards to create a self-aware and learning culture, which is driven by improving outcomes for children and families - 6.2.2.
 Councils to choose to engage in sector led improvement - 6.2.3.
 The routine use of self-assessment and external challenge to validate quality assurance, particularly in safeguarding and care - 6.2.4.
 Councils to make information available to the public including benchmarking data to strengthen local accountability - 6.2.5.
 Upholding the principle of listening to the voice of children and families in shaping their own journey and in influencing the provision of services for them - 6.2.6.
-Working in close partnership with other organisations and agencies in a manner that is transparent, accountable and effective in delivering measurable improvement - 6.3.
-Regionally: Lead Members, Chief Executives and Directors of Children's Services will work collaboratively through their own agreed governance and self-funded arrangements to:
+Working in close partnership with other organisations and agencies in a manner that is transparent, accountable and effective in delivering measurable improvement

-- 6.3.1.
+- 6.3.
+Regionally: lead members, chief executives, directors of children's services will work collaboratively through their own agreed governance and self-funded arrangements to: - 6.3.1.
 Provide leadership and drive in the collective improvement of children's services within the region and support other sector led national and regional Boards in their endeavours to do so - 6.3.2.
 Establish a culture of honest and constructive dialogue and challenge within and between authorities - 6.3.3.
-Work with regard to other established bodies (including Ofsted and DfE) to ensure the most efficient and effective approach to working with councils - 6.3.4.
+Work with other established bodies (including Ofsted and DfE) to ensure the most efficient and effective approach to working with councils - 6.3.4.
 Deliver a system of peer scrutiny and challenge which supports self-awareness and continuous improvement - 6.3.5.
 Encourage the use of, and develop where appropriate, diagnostic tools to help councils understand their own performance - 6.3.6.
 Respect the confidentiality of documents and other information shared as part of the regional improvement programme - 6.3.7.
 Contribute to the identification and dissemination of good practice and development of sector leadership and peer support capacity

-Signed forBracknell Forest Council by
+Signed for (Council by

+Date 2023

 Director of Children's Services Chief Executive Lead Member